Tata Nexon EV

 Money no bar, this is the Tata Nexon to get.

 The Nexon EV has been India’s best-selling EV since its debut in 2020.
+Currently, it gets four powertrain options, which is the most any car in India gets!
 However, now it faces heat from rivals such as the MG Windsor, and Mahindra XUV400.
-I’ve spent over six months living the Nexon EV and getting to know it inside out.
-Here’s why you should consider buying one, and why you should not.
+If you want to understand which EV is better between the Nexon EV and Windsor EV, we have compared the two cars thoroughly to make your shopping easier.

 Exterior